Lethrir/CoffeeScriptLife/README.md

 CoffeeScriptLife
 ================

-Conways Game Of Life, implemented in CoffeeScript
+Conways Game Of Life, implemented in CoffeeScript, tested with Mocha, just as a way to learn and evaluate both